ginobean/clean-cobol/README.md

 ## SUMMARY

-To make it easier to maintain an existing COBOL code base going forwards, which uses the older style of terminating most statements with a '.', this script will convert the COBOL source code to use the more robust style, which is to use a single solitary '.' at the end of each paragraph (procedure), along with code block terminators.
-In order to make this feasible, it will heuristically insert block terminators (e.g. 'end-if', 'end-start', 'end-search', etc) as needed, by examining the indent structure of the code, to ascertain where the block terminators should be inserted, if they are not already present.

-In addition, this script will also annotate select code block terminators, such as 'end-if', 'end-search', 'end-start', etc. to make it easier to visually identify the extents of each code block.
+*clean-cobol.py* is a filter program that converts sentence structured COBOL code into code block structured COBOL code, thus improving maintainability of existing COBOL code going forwards.
+It heuristically examines indent levels to figure out where code blocks start and end, inserting code block terminators (such as ‘end-if’, ‘end-start’, ‘end-search’, etc), as needed.
+Also annotates code block terminators, to make it easier to visually identify the extents of each code block.
+Additionally, it can convert code to all lowercase or all uppercase, as per house coding requirements.

 ## CAVEATS